 This should really start to narrow down your field of potential candidates.
 We suggest paying extra up front and getting registered goats.
 First, with registered goats, you have the potential to see their background and production records.

 Second, if you are getting a dairy goat to keep in milk, you will have to breed and, in theory, sell kids each year.
 Unregistered goats will cut down on the number of buyers interested and also bring in less money.
+So, if you are looking into raising goats for profit, you probably want to get registered goats.

 Appraisal & Production Records